-Fourlanesend Community Primary School offers a differentiated curriculum.
-When a pupil fails to make adequate progress despite good quality personalised teaching, differentiation and other arrangements/ interventions, and shows signs of difficulty in some of the 4 main categories of need then the class teacher/SENDCo will discuss, look at existing and if necessary, collect additional information and the school will place the pupil on the School Record of Need at the "Lower Level of Need."
+Fourlanesend C P School offers a differentiated curriculum.
+When a pupil fails to make adequate progress despite good quality personalised teaching, differentiation and other arrangements/interventions, and shows signs of difficulty in one or more of the 4 main categories of need then the class teacher/SENDCo will discuss, look at existing information and if necessary, collect additional information and the school will place the pupil on the School Record of Need at the "Lower Level of Need."